-Almond butter is one of the healthiest nut butters around, and that flavor just can’t be beaten.
+Almond butter is one of the healthiest nut butter around, and that flavor just can’t be beaten.

-Unfortunately, Nutella is not vegan-friendly because it contains milk powder to guarantee the creamiest, silkiest texture possible.
+Unfortunately, Nutella is not vegan-friendly because it contains milk powder.

 But that doesn’t mean you can’t enjoy the same flavors.
 It just means you need to get a little creative.

 Between the cocoa powder, ground hazelnuts, and chocolate chips, these have such a heavenly Nutella-like flavor.